nehu7/House_price_prediction_LR/README.md

 - The dataset "train.csv" that is being used contains 81 columns and 1460 records

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- The target variale is the sale price of houses.
+The data given in the dataset was cleaned and checked for effect on the sale price.
+Business metrics were derived using available features.
+- Certain objective variables with high skewness were removed.
+- RFE was used to get the 50 most significant variables.
+- Linear, Ridge and Lasso regressions were implemented on the dataset.Lasso worked better than Ridge on the dataset
+- Features like BsmtFullBath, OverallCond, MasVnrArea, HeatingQC, OverallQual has significant affect on the SalePrice

 ## Technologies Used
+- pandas - version 1.2.4
+- numpy - version 1.20.1
+- seaborn - version 0.11.1
-- library - version 1.0
+- matplotlib - version 3.3.4
-- library - version 2.0
+- statsmodels.api - version 0.12.2
-- library - version 3.0
+- sklearn - version 0.24.1

 ## Acknowledgements
 - This project was inspired by Upgrad